ppundeer/NSGA2/README.md

 of 5 decision variables from the file objective_description_function.m

-NSGA generates random decision variables for every member of population, and keeps on saving the most elite member in every generation.
+NSGA generates random decision variables for every member of population, and keeps on saving the most elite members for every iteration/generation.

 At the end we have a pareto frontier of all the elite members and we select a compromised solution among all the points according to normalised distance method.